iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <img src="5_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 5 reviews"/>
 </p>

+> This app really got me walking and I am able to monitor my metrics, such as how much of my walks is brisk.
+A must have for anyone who wants to do more brisk walk with a purpose.<br> :date: __2021-05-10 22:21:33__

+> Easy and clear<br> :date: __2021-05-10 11:12:37__

 > Great app spurs you on more<br> :date: __2021-05-09 11:09:15__

 > Easy to use and useful to track your excercise.
 Fun!<br> :date: __2021-05-08 04:26:01__